Deepan-Karmakar/p5.js-tutorial/Intro to DOM manipulation and events.md

 ##Registering an event handler

 In order to make your code respond to an event, you register an _event handler_, a function that is called when a particular event happens.
 To do this you can use the `addEventListener(event, fxn)` function.
-This function takes two arguments - the name of the event to listen for, and the name of the function that gets called when the event happens.
+This function takes two arguments - the name of the event to listen for, and the name of the function that gets called when the event happens (no quotes around the name, you are passing the variable pointing to the function).

 The basic form is like this: